E-Note

 E-Note was a Cryptocurrency exchange and payment processor seized by the FBI, Michigan State Police, German Federal Criminal Police (BKA) and Finnish National Bureau of Investigation as a laundering infrastructure for more than $70 million in ransomware and account-takeover proceeds.
 Russian national Mykhalio Petrovich Chudnovets was charged with conspiracy to launder proceeds through the exchange since 2017.

 E-Note operated as a conversion service for ransomware groups, enabling proceeds to move from Cryptocurrency into fiat or other digital assets while obscuring the trail.
-Its operational model — a readily accessible exchange with minimal KYC requirements — made it an attractive laundering rail for ransomware operators seeking to monetise their proceeds efficiently.
-The exchange's nine-year operational window before seizure illustrates both the patience of multi-jurisdiction investigations and the difficulty of seizing infrastructure with international hosting.
+Its operational model — minimal KYC requirements and ready accessibility — made it an attractive laundering rail for ransomware operators seeking to monetise quickly.
+The nine-year operational window before seizure illustrates both the patience required for multi-jurisdiction investigations and the difficulty of seizing infrastructure with international hosting.
+The exchange's removal closes a durable exit route that criminal groups had relied on across multiple ransomware campaigns.

-For the ransomware ecosystem, E-Note's seizure removes a Major laundering rail that had served criminal groups for nearly a decade.
-For law enforcement, the multi-jurisdiction cooperation model (FBI-led, with EU partners executing domestic warrants simultaneously) is the operational template that has been applied to exchanges including BTC-e, Hydra and now E-Note.
+For the ransomware ecosystem, E-Note's seizure removes a major laundering rail and produces intelligence exposure that outlasts the infrastructure itself.
+For law enforcement, the multi-jurisdiction model (FBI-led, EU partners executing domestic warrants simultaneously) is the same operational template applied to BTC-e, Hydra, and subsequent enforcement actions.
+The Chudnovets indictment follows the pattern of naming the exchange operator as the choke point rather than pursuing individual ransomware affiliates.